Teuku Iskandar: 1960s

 In the 1960s, Teuku Iskandar asked by Sukarno (the first president of Indonesia) to be part of the founders of a state university in the state of Aceh, which later publicly known as the Syiah Kuala University, which he was briefly served as the dean for the Faculty of Economics for several years.

 His diligence in studying the Malay literature as one of the indigenous languages of Sumatra (and also the native culture of Sumatra in general) attracted another countries interest, such as the federation of Malaysia who had no capable linguists or even scholars at that time (as Malaysia was developed as newly created country), he was offered to work at the Dewan Pustaka dan Bahasa (lit.
 'Language and Library Council') of Malaysia.
-During his tenure, Teuku Iskandar asked by the Malaysia's linguistic council to copied the Bahasa Indonesia dan Pembakuannya (lit.
-'Indonesian language and its Standardization') and Kamus Besar Bahasa Indonesia (lit.
-'Great Dictionary of Indonesian Language') who were developed by Raja Ali Haji (an Indonesian Bugis scholar) since 19th century and Anton Moeliono in 1969 to re-branded and claimed it as the Kamus Dewan (lit.
-'Council Dictionary') that published in 1970 and designated as the main linguistic reference for the Malay language in the region (which later also known as Malaysian Malay).
+During his tenure, Teuku Iskandar compiled Kamus Dewan (lit.
+'Council Dictionary') that was published in 1970 and designated as the main linguistic reference for the Malay language in the region (which later also known as Malaysian Malay).
 At the same time, he was also asked by the Sultan of Brunei Darussalam to become a lecture at the University of Brunei Darussalam and he received a professorship from the university.
 His works are still used as the main linguistic source for the Standard Malay until nowadays in all respective Malay-speaking countries (which may include Singapore).

 Teuku Iskandar later returned to Leiden to serve as the lecturer.
 Within his alma-mater (Leiden University) educational environment, he became a prominent and ultimate professor for Acehnese and Malay literature, and also gave special classes in the Acehnese language.
 As an Acehnese enthusiast, he also continued to produce his works related to Aceh including the Catalog of Acehnese Manuscripts (compiled with Voorhoeve), two large volumes of the Catalog of Malay, Minangkabau and South Sumatra, and Manuscripts (in the Netherlands).